temporalio/documentation/docs/content/what-is-a-data-converter.md

 />

 Data is encoded before it is sent to a Temporal Cluster, and it is decoded when it is to be used in Workflow Executions, Activity Executions, or returned to a process using an SDK Client.

+### Default Data Converter

+There is a default Data Converter in each Temporal SDK.
+The default Data Converter ensures data is encoded into a format that is supported by gRPC.
+At minimum this means that data is encoded into a byte array.

 ### Custom Data Converter